Home > Short-term health insurance > Short-term health insurance in Pennsylvania

 Availability of short-term health insurance in Pennsylvania

-Pennsylvania follows federal regulations that permit the sale of temporary health insurance plans with initial durations up to 364 days; as of September 2024 this will drop to three months
+Pennsylvania follows federal regulations rules that permit the sale of temporary health insurance plans with initial durations up to three months

-Those federal limits will change in 2024 under Biden administration rules for short-term health plans.
-Short-term plans issued or sold or issued on or after September 1, 2024 will be limited to total durations of no more than four months, including renewals.
+Those federal limits changed on Sept.
+1, 2024 under Biden administration rules for short-term health plans.
+Short-term plans issued or sold or issued on or after Sept.
+1, 2024 are limited to total durations of no more than four months, including renewals.

 Frequently asked questions about short-term health insurance in Pennsylvania